lnochili/azure-actions-imagebuilder/README.md

 #### build-timeout-in-minutes (optional)
 The value is an integer which is used as timeout in minutes for running the image build and the input is optional.
 By default the timeout value is set to 80 minutes, if the input value is not provided.

-#### image-type (optional)
+#### source-image-type (optional)
-The source image type that is being used for creating the custom image.
-Possible values: [ PlatformImage | SharedGalleryImage | ManagedImage ]
+The source image type that is being used for creating the custom image and should be set to one of three types supported:
+[ PlatformImage | SharedGalleryImage | ManagedImage ]

-The input is optional and set to 'PlatformImage' by default, if the input value is provided.
+By default, The input is optional and is set to 'PlatformImage' type.

+#### source-os-type: (mandatory)
+The value is mandatory, which should be set to one of three types supported:  [ linux | Windows ]

 #### source-image (mandatory)
 The value of source-image must be set to one of the Operating systems supported by Azure Image Builder.
-Apart from the Platform images from Azure Market place, You can choose existing custom images that are Managed Images or image versions in Shared Image Gallery.
+Apart from the Platform images from Azure Market place, You can choose from existing custom images that are Managed Images or image versions in Shared Image Gallery.
 This source-image value is mandatory and source image should be present in the Azure region set in the input value of 'location'.

  * If the image-type is PlatformImage, the value of source image will be the urn of image which is an output of
  ```az vm image list   or az vm image show